-- (4) The Council may decline to grant consent to a development application with respect to the carrying out of development within a heritage conservation area or on a heritage item until the Council has considered a conservation plan or heritage impact report that: - (a) assesses the conservation and heritage significance of that item or building, work, relic or place within a heritage conservation area and describes its heritage significance as part of the environmental heritage of the local government area of Ashfield, and - (b) sets out any steps to be taken to mitigate any likely adverse impact on the heritage significance of that item, or building, work, relic or place within a heritage conservation area.
+(4) The Council may decline to grant consent to a development application with respect to the carrying out of development within a heritage conservation area or on a heritage item until the Council has considered a conservation plan or heritage impact report that: (a) assesses the conservation and heritage significance of that item or building, work, relic or place within a heritage conservation area and describes its heritage significance as part of the environmental heritage of the local government area of Ashfield, and (b) sets out any steps to be taken to mitigate any likely adverse impact on the heritage significance of that item, or building, work, relic or place within a heritage significance of place within a heritage significance of that item, or building, work, relic or place within a heritage conservation area.
 This Report and the Cardinal Freeman Village Heritage Precinct Conservation Management Plan and the Cardinal Freeman Village Heritage Management Strategy, which accompany this application, satisfy the requirements of this clause.

-37 Development in the vicinity of heritage items, heritage conservation areas, archaeological sites or potential archaeological sites

-The Council must assess and take into consideration the likely effect of the proposed development on the heritage significance of a heritage item, heritage conservation area, archaeological site or potential archaeological site, and on its setting, when determining an application for consent to carry out development on land in its vicinity.

-This application provides the detailed design for the new buildings in the Care Precinct that were proposed to be erected on the site in the Concept Plan application.

-The impact of the new development in the precinct to the north west of the Chapel is discussed below.
+37 Development in the vicinity of heritage items, heritage conservation areas, archaeological sites or potential archaeological sites The Council must assess and take into consideration the likely effect of the proposed development on the heritage significance of a heritage item, heritage conservation area, archaeological site or potential archaeological site, and on its setting, when determining an application for consent to carry out development on land in its vicinity.
+This application provides the detailed design for the new buildings in the Village Green Precinct that were proposed to be erected on the site in the Concept Plan application.
+The impact of the new development to the north west of the Chapel is discussed below.
 As is the potential heritage impact the proposal may have on the heritage items in the vicinity of the site.
 This Report has been prepared to assist the consent authority in its assessment of this matter.
 It concludes the impacts of the proposal are within acceptable limits.